-The solution to better wireless is to either have multiple wireless Access Points (AP’s) to distribute your wireless signal in such a manner that the signal has as little impeding it as possible on its way to and from the devices it connects to, or invest in a top quality (and much stronger) wireless access point than the one you currently use.
+In our view, the best solution to better wireless is to either have multiple wireless Access Points (APs) to distribute your wireless signal in such a manner that the signal has as little impeding it as possible on its way to and from the devices it connects to – or to invest in a top quality (and much stronger) wireless access point than the one you currently use.

 |Home or apartment of +/-400m2